Mark Williams (basketball): 2023–2024 season

 On November 10, 2023, Williams scored 21 points and a career-high 24 rebounds, with 15 of his rebounds being a career high and Hornets record for offensive rebounds in a game, in a 124–117 win over the Washington Wizards.
 Williams injured his back in a late November game against the Brooklyn Nets and played only 19 games during his second season.

 2024–2025 season

 On January 15, 2025, Williams scored a career-high 31 points, along with 13 rebounds, in a 117–112 win over the Utah Jazz.
 On February 6, 2025, Williams was traded to the Los Angeles Lakers in exchange for Dalton Knecht, Cam Reddish, one unprotected first-round pick, and one first-round pick swap.
 However, just two days later on February 8, it was reported that the trade had been rescinded after Williams failed his physical exam, returning Williams to the Hornets.

-Phoenix Suns (2025-present)
+Phoenix Suns (2025–present)

 On June 30, 2025, Williams was traded to the Phoenix Suns in exchange for Vasilije Micić, the draft rights to Liam McNeeley, and a 2029 first-round pick.
+He made 60 appearances (including 55 starts) for Phoenix during the 2025–26 season, recording averages of 11.7 points, 8.0 rebounds, and 1.0 assists.

+On June 25, 2026, Williams re-signed with the Suns on a three-year, $38 million contract.